Ferhat67/CoBAUI/projects/cobaui/README.md

   * Used to define and encapsulate the adaptive functionality for a UI portion.
   * Listens for Adaptation Action events and adapts at runtime.

-The COBAUI framework contains an abstract base class definition for each component type, providing common functionality and ensuring compatibility of components.
+The CoBAUI framework contains an abstract base class definition for each component type, providing common functionality and ensuring compatibility of components.
 Concrete implementation for these components must be implemented by the actual Angular application by inheriting and extending the base classes.